Dr4g0nsoul/World-Builder-2D/README.md

   - **Same group auto tiles**: Only auto tiles of the same group, on the same tilemap, are considered valid
 - You can check the tilemap group by hovering over a placed tile on the tilemap.
   - If a number appears it is an auto-tile, the number corresponds to the group index
+### Level background
+- To place the level background, just select the background level object and then click on the level to place it
+- No further action is needen, the background will move automatically with the game or scene camera, depending if you are currently in game mode or not

 ## Manual for Part 1 of the Heuristic Evaluation
 ### First Level Template